Carts are Coming!

 Both sizes are equipped with wheels for easy rolling and attached lids to keep contents secure and dry.

 By default, every household will receive one 64-gallon trash cart and one 64-gallon recycling cart at no cost.
-However, residents now have the option to request smaller 32-gallon carts for trash, recycling, or both.
-If you would like a smaller cart for trash or recycling, please fill out the survey on Fairfax City Resolve.
+However, residents now have the option to request smaller 32-gallon carts for trash, recycling, or both, or opt-out of receiving carts altogether.
+Please fill out the survey on Fairfax City Resolve to make your selection.

-The City understands that households have different needs.
+The city understands that households have different needs when it comes to your curbside collection services.
 Some residents generate less trash or recycling and may prefer a smaller container that takes up less storage space and is easier to maneuver.
-By offering both 64-gallon and 32-gallon carts, the City is providing flexibility while still maintaining a standardized collection system that ensures safety, efficiency, and consistency for our crews.
+By offering both a 64-gallon, or 32-gallon size option, and allowing residents to opt-out of receiving carts altogether, the city is providing flexibility while still maintaining a high level of service for our curbside collection services.

 When will the carts be distributed?

-The carts delivery has been delayed.
+The carts delivery has been delayed until January.
 An updated delivery day for your household/neighborhood will be included in the mailer sent to every household, but delivery may occur up to two days before or after.

 Accompanying the carts will be an updated eight-page service guide, a new recycling magnet, and two "Yard Waste Only" stickers to repurpose your old bins.